aeraposo/Data-440-Raposo/project_2.md

 ![plot 5](https://aeraposo.github.io/Data-440-Raposo/plot5prj2.png)<br/>

+At the adm1 level, we can observe distinct clusters within the households of Kumi.
+This is interesting when considering the my results from project 1, which follow a very similar trend in houshold distribution.<br/>

 Just as with the adm0 data, I pivoted the adm1 data to represent individual residents within Kumi.
 This pivoted data resulted in an error of 0.001305015 at the individual level, aslight increase from predictions at the adm0 level, as predicted.<br/>
 <br/>